mqtt-tools/mqttwarn/README.md

     "password": "myspecialpassword"
  }
 ```
-For the above example, I would only recommend this be used in a local MQTT server instance, as your password is being transmissed for your imaging device.
+For the above example, I would only recommend this be used in a local MQTT server instance, as the password for your imaging device is being transmitted in the clear to mqttwarn.

 ![pushover on iOS](assets/pushover.png)